 - Monitor the effectiveness of, and adherence, to the controls in reducing risk and update risk plans accordingly

-- Govern the program by developing and maintaining relationships with key stakeholders, to gain consensus and support on the program and plans, and to report progress
+- Govern the program by developing and maintaining relationships with key stakeholders, gaining consensus and support on the program and plans, and reporting progress

 Implementation of security organization is accomplished through the implementation of security controls, processes, and technologies, which are integrated into the business environment.
 A common failing of information security is to introduce controls without consideration of the impact that they have on business/IT operations, worker productivity, or ongoing support cost.